JetBrains/Qodana/topics/qodana-cloud-release-notes.md

 <show-structure for="chapter" depth="3"/>

+## July 2026

+Here are highlights of what shipped in Qodana Cloud since our last update.
+As always, this covers user-facing features, UI improvements, bug fixes, and stability improvements that affect your experience.

+### Security
+{id="july-2026-security"}

+* **Critical AWS ECR vulnerabilities resolved**.
+Upgraded components to address critical container image vulnerabilities.
+* **VCS link domain allowlist bypass fixed**.
+The button that links out to your VCS host validated domains using a pattern that could be spoofed; it now checks properly.

+### New features
+{id="july-2026-new-features"}

+#### Cloud API
+{id="july-2026-new-features-cloud-api"}

+**Set team visibility on project creation**.
+The `/api/v1/public/organizations/projects` endpoint now accepts an `isPublicTeam` parameter, so you can create a private team via the API instead of only public ones.
+Existing teams are unaffected.

+#### UI improvements
+{id="july-2026-new-features-ui-improvements"}

+* **Switch controls replace dropdowns**.
+The timeline graph filter and the problems/files switcher in the TeamCity plugin now use direct toggle controls instead of dropdowns.
+* **Smaller visual clean-up**.
+Removed unnecessary drop shadows and made various small text and hover-state improvements across the app.
+* **Copy- and loading-state updates**.
+Refreshed the sanity inspection warning banner, the VCS set-up step, and the "Qodana is getting ready" loading screen text.
+Replaced free-text filter inputs with selectable snippets and added a progress bar to the set-up flow.

+#### Bug fixes
+{id="july-2026-new-features-bug-fixes"}

+* **SSO page showed the wrong message for expired plans**.
+Fixed incorrect messaging and call-to-action shown on the SSO page for expired Ultimate Plus plans.
+* **"Report not found" error appeared incorrectly**.
+This is now fixed.
+* **Report page loader got stuck after manual CI/CD set-up**.
+Fixed the loader persisting after a manually configured CI/CD scan finished.
+* **Reassigned projects stayed on their old page**.
+Fixed a Global Project Configuration bug where a project remained listed on its original page after reassignment until a manual refresh.
+* **Collapsing inspection groups was broken on the report inspections tab**.
+This is now fixed.
+* **"Copy link" button on problems was broken**.
+This is now fixed.
+* **Report processing failures from date/time formatting**.
+Fixed report processing failures caused by unexpected date/time formats in scan data.
+* **False "malicious dependency" flag for `ngx-bootstrap`**.
+This is now fixed.
+* **Uploads with invalid licenses now blocked**.
+Previously these proceeded silently; they're now stopped as expected.

 ## June 2026

 Here's a summary of everything that has been shipped in Qodana Cloud this month.
 As always, this covers